Shortcut: CUSTOM

 Notice, when we multiply two vectors in CUSTOM the output is a vector.
 This product that emerges from using a CUSTOM action is not the scalar or cross product of the input vectors.

-Lastly, notice that you can pass a mixture of scalars and vectors in the input to a CUSTOM action as shown below.
+Lastly, notice that you can pass a mixture of vectors and scalars in the input to a CUSTOM action.
+However, the labels of the scalar values that appear in the input for the ARG keyword must appear after the labels of vector vectors as shown below:

 The multiplication of a scalar by a vector in the above input is done in the usual way.